 Short Fiction (max.
 2,000 words – one piece only)

-- Please include a brief note/synopsis (around 50 words) of your fiction for our editors, as it can be unclear how stories link to the theme.
+- Please include a brief note/synopsis (around 50 words) of your story for our editors, to help us understand how it links to the theme.

 Poetry (max.
 30 lines each – up to three poems)